Self- Sabotage

 ## The Journey Ahead

-I'm on a mission to turn my relationship with food into something fun, satisfying, and healing.
-It's not just about being healthy physically, but also building emotional strength.
-I'm learning to see food as more than just fuel—it's a way to connect with myself and others.
-This journey isn't just about what I eat; it's about discovering who I am, growing, and embracing the ups and downs of how I nourish myself, respecting both my body and spirit.
-I'm getting better at listening to my body, knowing when I'm hungry or full, and figuring out why I might eat for reasons other than hunger.
-I want to live in a way where food isn't stressful or anxiety-inducing but brings joy and connection.
-Whether it's sharing meals with loved ones, checking out local markets, or cooking together, I want to appreciate the social side of eating.
-As I keep moving forward, I'm hopeful about the changes ahead, knowing that each little step towards understanding and caring for my body will lead to a more fulfilling and balanced life.
-This journey is about having a positive mindset towards food—celebrating the healthy choices I make and forgiving myself when I slip up.
-In the end, I see a future where my relationship with food is all about love, creativity, and respecting what my body needs, helping me thrive in every part of my life.
+I'm turning my relationship with food into something fun, satisfying, and healing, focusing on both physical health and emotional strength.
+I see food as a way to connect with myself and others, exploring who I am and enjoying the journey of nourishment.
+I'm learning to listen to my body, picking up on hunger cues, and tackling emotional eating.
+I want food to be a source of joy and connection, whether I'm sharing meals, hitting the markets, or cooking with friends.
+I'm feeling good about the changes coming my way, knowing that every step I take towards understanding my body leads to a more fulfilling life.
+This journey is about keeping a positive mindset towards food, celebrating healthy choices, and forgiving myself when I slip up.
+In the end, I picture a future where my relationship with food is all about love, creativity, and respecting what my body needs, making every part of my life better.

 Putting Off Assignments/Work Tasks